- Acute trauma: fall, blow, dislocation

 - Inflammatory or degenerative changes of the tendons, labrum, or bursa

-- Poor circulation due to pre-existing conditions
+- Poor circulation in pre-existing conditions

 Shoulder pain can occur at any age, whether following an acute accident or due to gradual wear and tear.
 The shoulder is one of the most mobile and, at the same time, most complex joints in the body, stabilized primarily by muscles and tendons.
 Accordingly, it is susceptible to overload, poor posture, degenerative changes, or injuries from falls.